 As an expert sommelier and brewer, I have had the opportunity to taste and analyze a wide range of alcoholic beverages.
-While I don't possess specific knowledge of the exact pH levels of and , I can provide some insights based on my experience and understanding of the fermentation process.
+While I don't possess specific knowledge of the exact pH levels of beer and whiskey, I can provide some insights based on my experience and understanding of the fermentation process.

 Beer and whiskey are both alcoholic beverages, but they undergo different production methods.
 Beer is made through the fermentation of grains, typically barley, while whiskey is distilled from fermented grain mash.
 This distinction in production methods can potentially impact the acidity levels of the final products.